 All students majoring in any program of the Department of Business & Economics must meet a set of computer use competency requirements.
 (See details in the Business Administration section.)

 ACCT 211 Financial Accounting

 Basic theory and practices of financial accounting for proprietorships, partnerships, and corporations.
-Spreadsheet competency recommended.
+Prerequisite: spreadsheet competency.

 ACCT 212 Managerial Accounting